Dirt-Road-Development/dirt_road_dev_website/docs/intro.md

 # Getting Started

+Welcome to the Dirt Road Dev Docs!

+My name is Sawyer, a.k.a TheGreatAxios and I am working as quickly as I can to add as much information for you as possible.

-All documentation is coming soon.
-If you are in need of specific information, please request at code@dirtroad.dev
+If you need something specific, please email me at code@dirtroad.dev or let me know in Discord (link at bottom).